Guillermo-Hidalgo-Gadea/UQOAB/README.md

 The main analysis pipeline does or will soon contain:

-- pose estimation from video (see DeepLabCut)
+- markerless pose estimation from video data with DeepLabCut
-- multi-view triangulation and 3D reconstruction (see Anipose)
+- multi-view triangulation and 3D reconstruction with Anipose
 - UMAP dimensionality reduction
-- time series analysis with VAME, TICC, HMM
+- stochastic modeling of time series data with Hidden Markov Models (HMM)
+- behavioral clustering with Variational Embeddings of Animal Motion (VAME),  Toeplitz Inverse Covariance-Based Clustering (TICC) and others